donkirkby/donimoes/docs/new_rules.md

 ## Dominosa
 The domino puzzle I most often see in books or online is called either Dominosa or Domino Solitaire.
-Given a grid of numbers, you have to lay the dominoes on them so they match the numbers.
-It was invented by O.S.
+Given a grid of numbers, you have to lay out the dominoes so they match the numbers, without duplicated or missing dominoes.
+Dominosa was invented by O.S.
 Adler in 1874.
 I took a long time to add this puzzle to the collection, because I found it tedious to keep searching for unique numbers.
 After some research, though, I learned that people have found many other techniques for solving that aren't as tedious.
 Try to work out your own techniques as you solve these problems, then read my techniques at the end.
 Let me know if you find any new ones.
 Even with all those tricks, it's not trivial to solve.
 (In computer science, it's called [NP-hard].)

 One thing I find interesting about this puzzle is that it's easier to solve with pencil and paper than with a set of dominoes.